Designed Exclusively for APT guests

-You are transported to Prince Frederick Harbour today, which is home to towering red cliffs and tangled mangroves.
+Head to Prince Frederick Harbour today, home to towering red cliffs and tangled mangroves.
 With its extreme tides and pristine ecosystems, the harbour is rich in wildlife including mudskippers and saltwater crocodiles.
 Keen birdwatchers should keep a careful eye out for kingfishers, egrets, herons and white-bellied sea eagles.
-Stepping out from the sleek comfort of Le Laperouse to your trusty Zodiac, it’s hard to believe you’re at Australia’s final frontier, this time to explore the Hunter River and Naturalist Island.
+Take time to explore the Hunter River and Naturalist Island.
 As your day of discovery draws to a close, you might choose to set out on a thrilling helicopter flight to see the Mitchell Falls in all its splendour from above (flight at own expense).Daily :

 Approximately six kilometres from the mainland, Bigge Island is ripe for discovery today.
 It’s well known for its Indigenous rock art, created by the Wunambal people, and you’ll explore a network of caves throughout the island.
 Here, discover paintings that display fascinating examples of first-contact art and Wandjina figures.

-You continue to cruise north along the Kimberley Coast towards your final destination, Darwin, bound for another encounter with ancient art.Daily :
+You continue to cruise north along the stunning Kimberley Coast towards your final destination, Darwin.Daily :

 Explore this maze of islands, inlets and peninsulas, believed to have been named by explorer Lieutenant Phillip Parker King after novelist Jonathan Swift, author of Gulliver’s Travels.
 Most significant here are extraordinary examples of Wandjina and Bradshaw (Gwion Gwion) rock art, estimated to have been created between 5,000 and 13,000 years ago.
 They can be seen in caves close to the water’s edge, mainly painted on rock overhangs.Daily :